HelgaZhizhka/eCommerce-Application/pull_request_template.md

+❗️ Notice
+2️⃣ add two team members as Reviewers
+✅ check if the branch you gonna make PR and merge in is develop should be ➕ merge only after Approve

 1. Task:
 2. Screenshot:
 3. Deploy:
-4. Done 28.05.2020 / deadline 31.05.2020
+4. Done 01.08.2023 / deadline 31.08.2023
-5. Score: 220 / 300
+5. Score: 10 / 10
-- Вёрстка, дизайн, UI (15/30)
-  - [x] минимальная ширина страницы, при которой она отображается корректно – 320 рх (10)
-  - [±] внешний вид приложения внешне соответствует макету или является его улучшенной версией (5/10)
+  - [x]
-  - [ ] приложение корректно отображается для любого выбранного языка (0)
+  - [ ]